anand-subu/EAD2020-Challenge-Code/README.md

 The main code resources hosted here are the data generator scripts used while training the semantic segmentation network, and the inference files for the objection detection and semantic segmentation tasks.

+## Guidelines for any general queries:
+  * `AttributeError: module 'keras.utils' has no attribute 'generic_utils'` - This could be due to both keras and tf.keras present in the python environment.
+Refer to the [readme file of the segmentation_models repository](https://github.com/qubvel/segmentation_models), specifically in terms of how to set environment variable to avoid this issue.
+    * For Windows environments, try running `set SM_FRAMEWORK=tf.keras/keras` as required.
+    * For Linux environments, try running `export SM_FRAMEWORK=tf.keras/keras` as required.

+  * <b>The Segmentation Data Generator treats images as BGR and pixel values are not rescaled.</b> Refer this [issue in segmentation_models](https://github.com/qubvel/segmentation_models/issues/23) for reasons why it is kept this way for ResNet model backends, specifically since this is with reference to the U-Net Model we used.
+The preprocessing can be tinkered with easily to work with any other model specific preprocessing requirements.

 # Resources:

-The following resources were of great assistance to us while developing our object tracking pipeline, our ensemble pipelines, and data generator in terms of both motivation, understanding concepts and/or for reusing parts of code from, for which we would like to express our sincere gratitude.
+The following resources were of great assistance to us while developing various components of our solution in our paper, in terms of both motivation, understanding concepts and/or for reusing parts of code from, for which we would like to express our sincere gratitude.

 ### Object tracking pipeline:
 * [OpenCV's Object Tracking Documentation](https://docs.opencv.org/3.4/d9/df8/group__tracking.html)